-All of the SPICE data and allied software are required to be freely available to all U.S. citizens whose tax dollars make the operation of NASA missions and the NAIF activity possible.
+All of the NASA-generated SPICE data and allied software are required to be freely available to all U.S. citizens whose tax dollars make the operation of NASA missions and the NAIF activity possible.
 In addition, NAIF makes these data and software available to everyone around the globe.
 (There may be government-based access restrictions at some locales.)
 As such, the global public has free access to exactly and entirely the same data and software that are provided to NASA's solar system exploration projects' scientists and engineers; nothing is held back.

 Members of the public who wish to try their hand at using SPICE data and software may make use of the same training materials NAIF offers to professional scientists and engineers.
 The primary resources are a large set of tutorials and a self-guided training course based on those tutorials and "open book" programming lessons.
 All of the SPICE software is very well documented.
 You will have to be willing to spend the time to read the tutorials and to try the programming lessons!